gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 ### Setting a default quality

-You can set a default quality by passing the `defaultQuality` option to the plugin.
+You can pass a default image quality to `sharp` by setting the `defaultQuality` option.

 ### Using MozJPEG